-Table 5.3: Summary results of the differential chromatin accessibility analysis between SF and PB in PsA samples.
+Table 5.3: Summary results of the differential chromatin accessibility analysis between synovial fluid and peripheral blood in PsA samples.
 For each of the cell types the total number of DARs and the proportion represented by DARs over all the regions included in the differential analysis are reported.
-The total number of DARs are further divided in those more accessible in SF (DARs open in SF) when compared to PB and those less accessible in SF when compared to PB (DARs open in PB).
+The total number of DARs are further divided in those more accessible in synovial fluid (DARs open in SF) when compared to peripheral blood and those less accessible in synovial fluid when compared to peripheral blood (DARs open in PB).

-Permutation analysis was used to determine if the large number of DARs (particularly by comparison to limited finding in the psoriasis analysis) were more than would be expected by chance.
-None of the ten possible permutations demonstrated a greater number of DARs than the ones identified for the true groups, reinforcing the robustness of the differential analysis results (Figure B.7).
+Permutation analysis was used to determine if the large number of DARs were more than would be expected by chance.
+None of the unique ten possible permutations demonstrated a greater number of DARs than the ones identified for the true groups, reinforcing the robustness of the differential analysis results (Figure B.7).

 Genomic annotation of the DARs identified in each the cell types revealed that 80% or more of all regions with differential accessibility were located at intronic and intergenic regions (Figure 5.5 a).
 Universal promoter regions was the third most represented genomic feature, accounting for the annotation of

 approximately between 5 to 15% of the DARs in each cell type.
-In addition to this, the chromatin states from the Roadmap Epigenomics maps were also used for annotation (Figure 5.5 b).
-For all four cell types, between 44.96 and 72.11% of the DARs were annotated as weak enhancers, which represented the most prominent category and the most significantly enriched (data not shown).
+Chromatin states from the Roadmap Epigenomics maps were also used for annotation (Figure 5.5 b).
+For all four cell types, between 44.96 and 72.11% of the DARs were annotated as weak enhancers, which represented the most prominent category and the most significantly enriched (p-value and fold change and also plot in appendix data not shown).
 The over-representation of enhancers was consistent with large percentage of introns and intergenic regions found for the genomic features annotation, as those are the preferred location for enhancer elements.
 Modest percentages of DARs were annotated as heterochromatin and repetitive regions but not significant enrichment for these two chromatin states was found for any of the four cell types (Figure 5.5 b).